 - DNS leak protection

-- Slow streaming sometimes due to heavy encryption
+- Slow streaming is sometimes due to heavy encryption

-Ivacy offers a pretty well specced Firefox extension.
-Fast VPN servers always have the best internet speed and Ivacy manages to pull this feat with ease.
-It also offers DNS leak protection and unlimited bandwidth which add a cherry on top to its already enhanced security protocols.
+PIA VPN offers a pretty well specced Firefox extension .
+Fast VPN servers always have the best internet speed, and PIA VPN manages to pull this feat with ease.
+It also offers DNS leak protection, a kill switch, zero-logs, AES 256-bit encryption, and unlimited bandwidth, which adds a cherry on top of its already enhanced security protocols on Firefox .

 - Internet kill switch